team-boomeraang/cs107-FinalProject/README.md

 2. Python can also be installed directly (see [here](https://www.python.org/downloads/)).
 This installation mode will require use of an outside text editor, but may offer more flexibility for installation.
 If installed via the Python documentation directly, please follow instructions for `pip`.

-## Use of *boomdiff*
-### Generalized autodifferentiation
-In order to take advantage of the ability of *boomdiff*, all objects for optimization must be instantiated as automatic differentiation objects.
-This section provides a brief introduction and example to instantiation of AD objects.
-The following section, on objective functions, details how to combine these AD objects into an objective function.